 Abstract

 Background: Disrupted bile secretion leads to liver damage characterized by inflammation, fibrosis, eventually cirrhosis, hepatocellular cancer, loss of organ function and death.
 As obstructive cholestasis often progresses insidiously, early diagnosis and an adequate therapy are urgently needed.
 To better understand the cascade of histological and biochemical alterations, a comprehensive data set of serum markers, histological parameters and transcript profiles was compiled at 8 time points after bile duct ligation in mice, comprising different stages of the disease.
-Results: A thorough statistical analysis of these 6,313 data points revealed distinct temporal phases of disease development and progression, on account of histological presentation and pattern of molecular changes.
+Results: Statistical analysis of the more than 6,000 data points revealed distinct temporal phases of disease development and progression, on account of histological presentation and pattern of molecular changes.
 Histological count of CTGF-positive cells provided the most reliable overall measure for disease progression, closely correlated to TGF-β expression.
 Onset of disease is marked best by fibronectin, transition to the perpetuation phase by interleukin 2, and the progression phase by interleukin 28-β.
 Prominent molecular events exhibited by strong transcript peaks are found for small heterodimer partner at 6 h and transin-2 at 18 h.
 Predictive decision trees for disease phases suggest the existence of well-coordinated and individually reproducible pathobiochemical signatures.
 Conclusion: These results are the basis to discover the relevant molecular interactions and suggest novel markers of the disease process that can be used for diagnosis and therapy.

 Keywords: liver injury, mouse, systems biology, fibrosis, cell proliferation, bile duct ligation, cholestasis, morphological profiling, VirtualLiver Network